-Breast Reconstruction After Breast Cancer
+Breast Reconstruction After Breast Cancer in Charlotte

 A diagnosis of breast cancer is a difficult time, and many are frightened and confused about their treatment options.
 We encourage patients to ask questions and become well-informed regarding their treatment and reconstructive options.

 Fortunately, newer reconstructive techniques are allowing plastic surgeons to create more natural feeling and aesthetically pleasing breasts.
 There are a number of reconstructive options available to patients, and Dr. Haque is pleased to offer the entire spectrum of reconstructive options to patients who are battling cancer as well as those who have had positive genetic testing.